chauff/cse1500-web-transcripts/Lecture-node.md

 const fs = require('fs');
 const net = require('net');

+/*
-//command line arguments: file to watch and port number const filename = process.argv[2];
+ * command line arguments: file to watch and port number;
+ * we start reading arguments from process.argv[2] onwards as
+ * process.argv[0] contains the path to the node program and
+ * process.argv[1] contains teh path to the node script */ const filename = process.argv[2];
 const port = process.argv[3];